Cherokee Scout

 Front page of the Cherokee Scout (Murphy, NC) from October 21, 1890.

 The Cherokee Scout is a weekly newspaper in Murphy, North Carolina, and Cherokee County.
 It is one of the largest newspapers in far-west North Carolina.

 The newspaper goes to press and is published online on Tuesdays.
 Its print edition is mailed on Wednesdays.
 The Scout had a paid circulation of 5,748 in 2023.
-The paper is published by Community Newspapers, Inc. (CNI), Athens, Georgia.

 The Scout publishes a number of special sections throughout the year.
 It has published "Readers Choice Awards" since 2005.
 The newspaper also prints an annual football guide named "Pigskin Preview," an annual basketball guide, "Mountain Hoops," and other guidebooks on schools, health, and veterans.